If you had toddlers at home in the '60s and '70s, can you remember how you kept them busy while you got on with your housework?

 Baby walkers had been around since the early 1900s, but lightweight, fold-up versions appeared in the 1960s and soon became all the rage.
 The problem was, the new design no longer had the bumper ring around the bottom, making them very unstable.

-A common memory shared by Spring Chicken Facebook followers is one of baby walkers frequently tipping over whenever they bumped into something solid, and in the ’60s and ’70s, the solid something was often the fireplace.
-One comment reads, “My ten-month-old tipped it up as she ran towards my mother-in-law’s fireplace, falling face first onto the fire.
-Needless to say, the contraption was smashed by my husband’s bare hands after that!”
+A common memory shared by Spring Chicken Facebook followers is one of the baby walkers frequently tipping over whenever they bumped into something solid, and in the '60s and '70s, the solid something was often the fireplace.

 It wasn't just the toddlers that were in danger.
 Quite a few mums remember thinking that the baby walkers didn't feel particularly lightweight when high-speed toddlers continually ran over their toes and rammed their ankles: